xdli009/Fe-Mn_nodules_metagenomics/README.md

     * #### prodigal.sh
       Bash script to predict genes of the 179 MAGs.
     * #### prodigal_result
       Directory containing the results of genes prediction.
+(The files are not uploaded due to their size, but you can run the above bash script to get them.)
   * #### annotation_rRNA
     * #### barrnap.sh
       Bash script to identify rRNAs of MAGs.